-As time goes by, the traditional garden and its required maintenance start to lose its appeal.
+As time goes by, the traditional garden and its required maintenance start to lose their appeal.
 This is where you have to use landscaping rocks to give your lawn a fresh modern look without needing to spend a fortune on it.

 You can use rocks regardless of how much space you have.
 Rock has been traditionally used to build houses and castles.